LirazShay/visualstudio-loadtest-bug/README.md

 # visualstudio-loadtest-bug
 For Microsoft only
 Steps to reproduce the bug:
+The bug is that we cannot run loadtest locally using script (mstest)

 1. I have vs2019 + vs 2017 installed, both with Web and Performance Tests
 2. In vs2019 + vs 2017 I logged in and license is valid
 3. I have created a new project of Web and Performance Tests